 - Section 504 of the Rehabilitation Act of 1973

 - Title II of the Americans with Disabilities Act

 - Title VI of the Civil Rights Act of 1964

-The primary objective of ADOT's ADA Program is to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services and activities.
+The primary objective of ADOT's ADA Program is to ensure that individuals with disabilities have an equal opportunity in all facilities, programs, activities and services

 Persons that require a reasonable accommodation based on disability should contact an ADOT staff member or designated meeting/event coordinator.
 Request may be made verbally or by completing a Reasonable Modifications Request Form.
 Requests should be made as early as possible to ensure ADOT’s programs and services have an opportunity to address the accommodation.

 Civil Rights Specialist